-Exogenous application of ascorbic acid (AA) ameliorates adverse effects of drought (Dolatabadian et al., 2010; Khalil et al., 2010).
-It acts as a plant growth regulator and help in cell division and differentiation (Blokhina et al., 2003).
-It is also well reported that ascorbic acid maintain water status by regulated stomatal conductance and rate of transpiration (Ashraf, 2009).
-Ascorbic acid not only acts as an antioxidant but it activates a complex process of defense mechanism (Conklin & Barth, 2004).
-Ascorbic acid has been also used to counteract the adverse effects of salt stress in many crop plants (Khan et al., 2010).
-Various other researchers (Dolatabadian et al., 2010, Dolatabadian et al., 2010; Khalil et al., 2010; Yazdanpanah et al. 2011) also reported that under stress conditions, the amount of ascorbic acid in plant increases and this plays a significant role in regulation of mechanisms of photosynthesis and defense against oxidative stress.
+Further, exogenously applied ascorbic acid (AA) ameliorates adverse effects of drought (Dolatabadian et al., 2010; Khalil et al., 2010).
+It has been reported that maintenance of water status is regulated by stomatal conductance and rate of transpiration and AA played significant role in these two physiological processes

+(Ashraf, 2009).
+Ascorbic acid has been also used to prevent the unfavorable impacts of salt stress in several crops (Khan et al., 2010).
+Some other researchers (Dolatabadian et al., 2010; Dolatabadian et al., 2010; Khalil et al., 2010; Yazdanpanah et al. 2011) also reported that under stress environments, the ascorbic acid plays a positive role in adjustment of mechanisms of photosynthesis and the defense roles against oxidative stress.

 Abscisic acid (ABA) could be enhancing plants resistance to environmental stresses (Giraudat et al., 1994).
-Pre-soaking seed treatment with ABA was positively improve the antioxidant enzymes activity in maize seedlings under water stress conditions (Jiang & Zhang 2002).
-Application of ABA stimulated the morphological and anatomical modication which could provide to breakthrough compacted soil (Hartung et the roots al.,1994).
-Abdelaal et al. (2017a) found that grains ear-1, 100 grain weight and grain yield of maize was highly influenced by abscisic acid (ABA) and yeast under drought conditions (Figure 6).The active yeast extract significantly improved growth and agronomical attributes of plants (Hammad, 2008; Rania et al., 2011).
-Further, agronomical traits positively enhanced in stressed treated plants in maize and improved the growth characters and antioxidant enzymes activity by abscisic acid (ABA) and yeast application (Figure 5 and 6).
-Application of ABA significantly improved the antioxidant enzymes activity under drought stress in corn crop (Lee & Luan, 2012; Abdelaal et al., 2017a).
+Pre-soaking seed treatment with ABA was positively improving the antioxidant enzymes activity seedlings of maize under water stress conditions (Jiang & Zhang 2002).
+Application of ABA stimulated the morphological and anatomical modify which could provide the roots to breakthrough compacted soil (Hartung et al.,1994).
+Abdelaal et al. (2017) found that grains ear-1, 100 grain weight and grain yield of maize was highly influenced by abscisic acid (ABA) and yeast under water stress conditions (Figure 6).
+The active yeast extract significantly improved growth and agronomical attributes of plants (Rania Nassar et al., 2011; Hammad, 2008).
+Further, the agronomical traits positively enhanced in stressed treated plants in maize and improved the growth characters and antioxidant enzymes activity by abscisic acid (ABA) and yeast application, Figure 5 and 6 (Abdelaal et al., 2017).
+Application of ABA significantly improved the antioxidant enzymes activity under drought stress in corn plant (Lee & Luan, 2012; Abdelaal et al., 2017).

-The Fertilizer application management, balanced nutrients in plants is a major element to enhance the growth and productivity

-Journal of Experimental Biology and Agriculture Science http://www.jebas.org of crop under semi arid conditions (Amanullah et al., 2016).
-Intensive using of mineral fertilizers a main problem to environmental and production cost (EL Sabagh et al., 2015b; EL Sabagh et al., 2016b; EL Sabagh et al., 2016c).
-The application of organic and inorganic fertilizers improve the activities of soil and nutrient availability (He & Li, 2004; Nasim et al., 2012).
-Application of organic fertilizers is very effective for reducing negative effect of stress and increase the yield and quality of crops (Ahmad & Jabeen, 2009; EL Sabagh et al., 2015b).
-While, Abd El-Wahed et al. (2015) found a positive relationship between amount of irrigation water and grain yield at different FYM treatments under drought stress condition (Figure 7), indicating that FYM in combination with amount of irrigation help to survive plants under deficit water stress condition.
-Preap et al. (2002) and Gharieb et al. (2016) also reported that organic fertilizers might play an important role in solving environmental pollution problems that caused by agro-industrial wastes.
-The combined chemical and poultry manure fertilization (50:50) produced maximum yield and growth traits of maize (Nasim et al. (2012).
+The Fertilizer application management, balanced nutrients in plants are a major element to enhance the growth and productivity of crop under semiarid conditions (Amanullah et al.,2016).
+Intensive using of mineral fertilizers a main problem to environmental and production cost (EL Sabagh et al., 2015c; EL Sabagh et al., 2016b; EL Sabagh et al., 2016c).
+The implementation of organic and inorganic fertilizers combined might improve the activities of soil and nutrient availability (He & Li, 2004; Nasim et al., 2012).
+Application of organic fertilizers is very effective for reducing negative effect of stress environment and to increase the yield and quality of crops (Ahmad & Jabeen, 2009; EL Sabagh et al., 2015b).
+While a positive relationship between amount of irrigation water and grain yield at different Farmyard manure (FYM) treatments under drought stress condition, indicating that FYM in combination with amount of irrigation help to survive plants under deficit water stress condition (Abd El-Wahed et al., 2015).
+Organic fertilizers might play an important role to solve environmental pollution problems that caused by agroindustrial wastes (Preap et al., 2002; Gharieb et al., 2016).
+The combined chemical and poultry manure fertilization (50:50) produced the maximum yield and its traits of maize (Nasim et al. (2012).
 According to Azab (2016) application of half rate of the chemical NPK combined with bio-fertilizers was effective and logic to achieve the maximum productivity under the condition of investigation in maize.

-Figure 6 Number of gains ear-1(A), 100 grain weight (B) and grain yield (C) as affected with abscisic acid (ABA) and yeast of maize plants under drought conditions during 2015 and 2016 seasons (Abdelaal et al., 2017a)
+Figure 6 Grain yield as influenced by abscisic acid (ABA) and yeast of maize plants under water stress conditions during 2015 and 2016 seasons (Abdelaal et al., 2017).